coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.

-![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)
+[Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)